St Alban's Anglican Church

 St Alban's Anglican Church is a heritage-listed Anglican church located at Hunter Terrace, Muswellbrook in the Muswellbrook Shire local government area of New South Wales, Australia.
-It was designed by Sir George Gilbert Scott and built from 1864 to 1869 by Edmund Blacket, supervised by John Horbury Hunt.
+It was designed by Sir George Gilbert Scott and built from 1864 to 1869 by James Black and Son, stonemasons and builders, work supervised by John Horbury Hunt.
 It is also known as St. Alban's Anglican Church and St Albans Church.
 The property is owned by the Trustees of the Anglican Diocese of Newcastle.
 The church was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1981 the National Trust classified the St Alban's Church precinct.
 Within the precinct are St Alban's Church, the Gothic fence, the bellcote, the Rectory and the Sunday School Hall with attached residence.
 The church is the only known design for a church executed in Australia based on the designs of Sir George Gilbert Scott.
 The construction was supervised by John Horbury Hunt on behalf of Edmund Blacket.

 The church is a superb example of English, Victorian Gothic Revival.
 Complete with 19th century plantings, fence and bellcote.
 The precinct "is closely identified the artistic and religious patronage of the White family, which was responsible more than any other, for much of the 19th century development in the Hunter Valley.
 The Rectory was built c.
 1881 and for many years was the residence of Mrs Jane Wilson, sister of the Archdeacon W. E. White, Rector of the Parish from 1860-1900.
 It was acquired by the church in 1937 and now forms an essential element of the precinct.
 It is a good example of late 19th-century romanticism, featuring a complexity of gables, hipped roofs, tall chimneys and a semi-circular, single storey wing.
 The Sunday School and Hall, erected in 1874 as the St. Alban's School, was the first non-ecclesiastical building undertaken by Horbury Hunt.
 It was in pious memory of Sarah White, and Francis, her son, to the glory of God.
 Special features of this building are bellcote on the roof ridge, a triple arch porch, multiple gables and high chimney stacks.
 It is constructed of warm red sandstock bricks recovered from the original St. Alban's (c.
 1840).
 The attached residence was initially for the schoolmaster, later for the schoolmaster, later for the organist and currently for the curate.
 In 1934, a kindergarten room, stage and porch were added in a style compatible with Hunt's concept.
 The rear room was dedicated in memory of Lillian Luke, cousin of Mrs Jane Wilson.